xeenypl/pls/README.md

 and then I thought, I can do better then that.

 # Why it's can be actualy uesful.
-- As Brodie is not popular softwere no one knows about it.
+- As Brodie said is not popular softwere no one knows about it.
 - Depends on pretty match nothing (only libc).
 - Has no confing file (like suckless tools).
+- Is more suckless.
+- Is mote uinx (do one thing and do it very well).